emissary-ingress/emissary/docs/topics/install/help/certificate-provision.md

 ## What's next?

+This is an unusual, unexpected failure.
+Sorry about that!

-If this appears to be an intermittent failure, try running the installer again:
+Please run the installer again:

 ```shell
 edgectl install